-In the short term, the development of an ontology defining both a unified terminology as well as categories, properties and relations for R&D data throughout BATTERY 2030+ is of high priority, with the BattINFO ontology and the BIG-MAP electronic lab notebook already in place.
-The adoption of a unified ontology will be enabled and facilitated by the implementation of Electronic Lab Notebooks (ELNs).
-Ontologies and standards must eventually be made available for use by the scientific community.
-By their broad application, data will be made fully FAIR.
-For BIG-MAP, one main goal to be reached are well-defined and standardized interfaces which will then enable full reproducibility and interoperability.
-At this point the Electronic Lab Notebook (ELN) could represent one step to the Lab as a Service (LaaS).
+In the short term, the development of an ontology defining a unified terminology and categories, properties, and relations for R&D data throughout Battery 2030+ is of high priority, with the BattINFO ontology and the BIG-MAP electronic lab notebook already in place.^{144,145} The adoption of a unified ontology will be enabled and facilitated by implementing Electronic Lab Notebooks (ELNs).
+Ontologies and standards must eventually be made available by the scientific community.
+By their broad application, data will be made entirely FAIR.43 For BIG-MAP, one primary goal to be reached is well-defined and standardised interfaces, enabling full reproducibility and interoperability.
+At this point, the Electronic Lab Notebook (ELN) could represent one step to the Platform as a Service (PaaS) and Lab as a Service (LaaS).